Never-Be-Bored-Again Salad Equation

 Ingredients

-• 2-3 handfuls of greens of choice (spinach, kale, mixed lettuce, romaine, etc)
+• 1 5-oz package of greens (spinach, kale, mixed lettuce, romaine, etc)

-• 1/4 cup starch, generally a cooked grain or could be roasted squash or sweet potato (if using a starch, I prefer a gluten-free option, such as quinoa, millet, sorghum, or teff)
+• 1/8-1/4 cup starch, generally a cooked grain or could be roasted squash or sweet potato (if using a grain, I prefer a gluten-free option, such as quinoa, millet, or sorghum)

 • 4 ounces* protein (chicken, beef, beans, lentils, shrimp, salmon, hard boiled eggs; this is a great way to use up some leftovers!
 Bonus tip: if you pair a grain with a bean or legume you’ll be making a complete protein, which is important if you’re vegetarian.)